DiSSCo/dissco.github.io/ALICE.md

 ![Image shows ALICE camera set up on the left, and examples of specimen images taken by ALICE on the right](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/ALICE.PNG?raw=true)

 ## Workflow
+**Getting Started**
+This workflow assumes that the ALICE stage have been set-up.
+More information about the camera arrangement can be found in the [ALICE paper](https://doi.org/10.31219/osf.io/s2p73)

 **Pre-Digitisation Curation**
 ![ALICE PreDigitisation Curation workflow](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/ALICEPreDig.PNG?raw=true)
 *Is the section about index lots needed or is this specifc to NHM processes?*